JoeyCollado/mongoDbCourse/README.md

 # mongoDbCourse

-//MongoDB = is a no sql database management system that can manage huge data, use a nosql format unlike sql which is relational
+#MongoDB = is a no sql database management system that can manage huge data, use a nosql format unlike sql which is relational
 //N = not
 //O = only
 //S = structured